 I have done some environmental consultancy work – trying to avoid being a biostitute,! – and read a few reports by others, finding that while quality varied, each had a rose-tinted view of the prospects for development.

 No matter, at least as far as the assessments and consultants’ incomes were concerned.
-The South China Morning Post last year reported that the director of environmental protection, Anissa Wong Sean-yee, had not rejected a single one of the assessment studies she had handled.
+The South China Morning Post reported that a former director of environmental protection, Anissa Wong Sean-yee, had not rejected a single one of the assessment studies she had handled.
 With the government’s own watchdog – the Advisory Council on the Environment – branded a rubber stamp, who is left with the task of really assessing the assessments?

 The answer is almost: you and me.
 Green groups may critique environmental impact assessments, yet their efforts often rely on volunteers who may have passion for and expertise in aspects of nature conservation.
 These “citizen scientists” include birdwatchers, botanists, experts on dragonflies and moths, divers and avid hikers.